 - Review the Orientation Page and complete all requirements that are applicable to you.

 - The PHC SW Education Coordinator will contact you to confirm your start date and Hospital Orientation which is two weeks and will begin in early September.
-SCM Computer System training and PHC ID will be organized at this time.
+Computer training and PHC ID will be organized at this time.

 Congratulations to those accepted into the program!

 In partnership with UBC, we are pleased to offer a full time Dietetic practice education placement to up to five UBC Dietetic students annually.
 Other short term placements may be considered based on workload and availability.